Veterans Benefits FAQ

-If you are not using the Post 9/11 GI Bill® or Voc-rehab you do have to make payment arrangements yourself through the Financial Aid Office or the Student Accounts Office.
+If you are not using the Post 9/11 GI Bill® or Voc-rehab you do have to make payment arrangements yourself through Student Financial Services.
 If you are using chapter 33 your course load hours are certified early so you can receive your book allowance and housing stipend.
 The tuition is billed after the add-drop period so you will receive an updated letter from VA once the tuition is billed.

 If you are currently using Chapter 33 or Chapter 30 benefits you will need to fill out a VA Form 22-1995.
 If you are using Chapter 35 benefits fill out a VA Form 22-5495 and take it to the school you are planning to attend.